Program-Understanding/Firmware-Dataset/README.md

-# Dataset of Embedded System with Multiple Firmware Version
+# Dataset of Embedded Systems with Multiple Firmware Version

 This is a dataset of products with at least 10 provided firmware versions.
 This dataset was created by filtering through an original dataset (https://github.com/WUSTL-CSPL/Firmware-Dataset) and identifying products with at least 10 versions of firmware.